d12frosted/elpa-mirror/stable-melpa/ob-ipython-readme.txt

-;;; Commentary:

-;; Org-Babel support for evaluating Python source code using IPython.
+Org-Babel support for evaluating Python source code using IPython.